This article originally appeared on VICE Italy

 Paris-based photographer Thomas Jorion has gone out of his way to prove that in Italy, even neglected things can be excessively beautiful.
-Over the past decade, Jorion has traveled across Italy to document the country's most stunning abandoned buildings.
-His work—which mainly focuses on spaces from the 18th and 19th century—has culminated in the project Veduta (View).
+Over the past decade, Jorion has travelled across Italy to document the country's most stunning abandoned buildings.
+His work – which mainly focuses on spaces from the 18th and 19th century – has culminated in the project Veduta (View).

-Veduta will be on exhibition at Somerset House in London from May 16 to May 19.
+Veduta will be on exhibition at Somerset House in London from the 16th of May to the 19th of May.
 Scroll down to see more photos from the series.